michaeltcoelho/shortener/README.md

 ### Install Dependencies

-Considering you already have enabled a virtualenv.
+Considering you already have created and enabled your virtualenv.

 `$ sudo nodejs nodejs-dev npm`